 - 1. Meet the requirements for a registered official for two years. - 2.
-Make a score of at least 75 each year on the respective exam by sport. - 3.
+Make a score of at least 75 on the Part I, Part II, and Mechanics Examinations for two years (assuming these requirements are relevant to the sport in question). - 3.
 Complete the GHSA rules clinics each year. - 4.
 Officiate the minimum number of contests required in the sport of registration.